michhar/azureml-keras-yolov3-custom/README.md

 VoTT is the labeling tool that will be used locally to label data that is stored in the cloud and will write the labels directly back to a cloud store using a SAS string for REST authentication.
 The tool imports from and exports directly to Azure Blob Storage containers specified while using the tool with no need to download data for labeling.
 The images to label should exist already in a private Blob Storage container (the data from the previous step above).

 Use the VoTT (<a href="https://github.com/microsoft/VoTT/releases">link to download</a>) labeling tool to create and label bounding boxes and export to **Pascal VOC**.
-The Readme on the project page has excellent instructions on connecting to Blob Storage.
+The Readme on the project page has excellent instructions.

+> Caution:  A word of caution in using VoTT v2.1.0 - if adding data to the input Storage container/connection to label some more images, make sure to keep the **same** output container/connection for the labels, otherwise the old labels may not transfer over.
+Also, ensure not to delete any files in the output storage container as it may interfere with current labeling (labels may disappear).

 Exporting as **Pascal VOC**: